csfeijo/chat-node-js/README.md

 # chat-node-js
-Node JS Chat with Express + Handlebarsjs + SocketIO
+A Chat with NodeJS + Express + Handlebarsjs + SocketIO